 - In Monocrystalline panels, each PV is made up of single silicon crystal.
 This panel looks black in nature.
 (Good energy efficiency but high in cost, considerably 20% Higher).

 Price History for LOOM SOLAR Panel 50 WATT/12 V MONO PERC

 |Current Price||Rs.
 2,586||September 30, 2022|

 Polycrystalline Solar Panel (Low Cost):

 - Polycrystalline panels are made using multiple silicon crystals melded together.
 This panel looks blue hue in color.
 (Cost effective but Less Efficiency).

 So when choosing a Solar Panel, Consider a monocrystalline panel for more efficiency.
 These panels even produce some energy even in cloudy days.

-Solar Inverters are used to convert the stored DC Energy in the battery to supply the AC Devices like, Fan, TV and AC Lights.
-Inverters available in various KW that how much devices you can run at a time.
+Solar Inverters are used to convert the stored DC energy in the battery into AC to provide power for AC Devices like fans, TV, and AC Lights.
+Inverters are available in various KiloWatts that tell how many devices you can run at a time.
 You need to choose it as per your requirements.
-But there is also types of inverters available.
-We see only generally used inverters here.
+But there are also different types of inverters available.
+We see the generally used inverters here.

-The traditional inverter (UPS) is only used for Home UPS and not for solar (can be upgraded with additional controller, but not recommended).
+The traditional inverter (UPS) is only used for Home UPS Only and it doesn’t have input for solar (it can be upgraded with an additional controller).

-The new inverters that comes with additionally work with Solar also, these are called Hybrid Solar Inverters.
-These inverters also has solar input, where you it can intelligently choose the best power source available.
-Also MPPT is the best technology to store max collected energy than PWM Based Controllers.
-So choosing an hybrid inverter will be best suitable if you are planning to upgrade it to solar in the future.
+The new model inverters that come with an additional terminal for Solar also, are called Hybrid Solar Inverters.
+These inverters also have solar input, where you can intelligently choose the best power source available.
+So choosing a hybrid inverter will be best suitable if you are planning to upgrade it to solar in the future.